Introduction

 In the Add Python Interpreter dialog, select Virtualenv Environment from the left sidebar and select the Existing button.
 The default ArcGIS Pro Python 3 environment’s interpreter is located at:

-Note: This article uses ArcGIS Pro 3.0’s Python 3.9 interpreter with FME 2022.0.
-However, you may choose to use a different Python interpreter version as long as it is one that the FME installed supports.
-You will need to modify the instructions in the article to match the Python version used.
+This article uses ArcGIS Pro 3.0’s Python 3.9 interpreter with FME 2022.0.
+However, you may choose to use a different Python interpreter version as long as it is supported by the FME installation.
+You will need to modify the article's instructions to match the Python version used.

 3. Add Library Paths to Use FMEObjects